bahadirozkan/django-oscar-iyzipay/README.md

 	```python
 	path('', include('oscar_iyzipay.oscar_iyzipay.urls')),
 	```
 	- iyzipay expects an identification number (11 digits) and a phone number (not mandatory in Oscar).
-How to do this can be found in the [recipes](https://github.com/bahadirozkan/django-oscar-iyzipay/tree/main/documentation/recipes.py).
+How to do this can be found in the [add_model_items.py](https://github.com/bahadirozkan/django-oscar-iyzipay/tree/main/documentation/add_model_items.py).
-3. The package automatically adds tax to each product.
-Tax is set as %10.
-Feel free to override this.
-An option to enable/disable tax and choose the rate will be implemented.
+3. Finally override any Oscar template to direct to iyzipay gateway.
+An example is procided in [modify_template.html](https://github.com/bahadirozkan/django-oscar-iyzipay/tree/main/documentation/modify_template.html)

 ## Contributing